chingu-voyages/v25-bears-team-06/README.md

 heroku config:set SESSION_SECRET="your session secret from .env folder goes here" --app your-app-name
 ```

-7. the Heroku command line uses git commits to figure out what to push to Heroku.
+7. The Heroku command-line uses git commits to figure out what to push to Heroku.
 If you have not pushed your project to your own remote branch on Github or if you have previously made changes in the code, make sure you run the following:

 ```
 git add .